GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 # Known Issues and Potential Solutions
 - Issue: the enquiries form is not yet functional.
 Fix: I need to learn how to do this.
+- The 'thank you for your enquiry' modal popup shows whenever the 'send' button is pressed, regardless of whether or not any information has been entered into the form.
+This will be corrected when I add in the back-end code required to make the form functional.
 - Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right (on smartphones larger than iPhone 5).
 Potential solution: Change index.html navbar-toggler class IDs.
 - Issue: Show more / Show less button on index.html page collapses downwards at present.
 An upwards collapse would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Solution: I need to learn how to do this.
 - Issue: All images are currently served in .webp format.
 I understand that this may cause compatibilty issues with older Apple devices.
 Solution: Provide fallback images for devices which don't support .webp files.